digital-chemistry/pov_isomeriser/README.md

 The 2 runnable files are rbc_colorings.py and pseudo_rbc_colorings.py.
 You can run them from your IDE, or from your command line, for example: python rbc_colorings.py
 You can add more runnable files for different geometries by following those examples, if you need any help, please reach out to me on LinkedIn.

+The requirements are Python 3 and numpy, which can be installed by running pip install numpy